It's okay to have questions.

 How did #bossbabesATX come to be?

 #bossbabesATX was founded by Jane Hervey in Austin, Texas in May 2015.
-Jane and the nonprofit's original co-founding board members, Leslie Lozano and Ashlee Pryor, worked diligently from 2015 to 2017 to turn the grassroots initiative into a nonprofit institution.
+Jane and the nonprofit's original co-founding board members, Leslie Lozano and Ashlee Pryor, worked diligently from 2015 to 2017 to turn the grassroots initiative into a 501C3 nonprofit.
 Thanks to their efforts, we now offer year-round programming and coalition-building services.
 We are still run by a volunteer board and committee and two part-timers. :)

 What does "women and nonbinary" mean?